svashish305/backend-auth-jsonpatch-imgthumbnail/README.md

 ### Description

-A backend app written in NodeJS to demo auth using JWT, and protected endpoints to implement jsonpatch request and image thumbnail generation request
+A backend app written in NodeJS to demo auth using JWT, and protected endpoints to implement jsonpatch request and image thumbnail generation request, alongwith test suite written in mocha and chai

 ### APIs being used: